 Summer is a good time to begin developing a time-management plan that can include pro bono legal service into your schedule for the upcoming year.
 In addition, in the summer you may also find opportunities to volunteer for pro bono projects through your employer or other avenues.
 Even the most modest commitment can make a difference to a client in need.

-Stop in to speak with or e-mail Elizabeth Dunn, the Law School’s Associate Director of Public Service Careers & Pro Bono Programs.
 We have a number of pro bono projects, including “street law” presentations to high school students and a legal clinic at a homeless shelter and involvement with PA innocence Project.
-Elizabeth Dunn can also give you information about pro bono and public interest organizations that are eager to recruit volunteer law students.
+We can also give you information about pro bono and public interest organizations that are eager to recruit volunteer law students.
 In addition to our established programs, we can work with you to develop an individual pro bono project.

 Consider your academic, personal and community service interests.
 Is there any area of law that intrigues you?
 Is there specific groups of people – children, the elderly, people with physical disabilities – with whom you are particularly interested in working?
 Was there any project that you are worked on in high school or college that you particularly enjoyed?
 What was it about that project that you valued?